Tennis-Injured Monfils pulls out of Djokovic clash in Paris | Sports-Games

 Djokovic, playing his first tournament since finishing runner-up in the U.S. Open, will take on American Taylor Fritz in the last eight.
 World number two Daniil Medvedev needed three sets to see off Sebastian Korda of the United States 4-6 6-1 6-3.

-The U.S. Open champion will play the winner of the match between Spaniard Carlos Alcaraz and Frenchman Hugo Gaston later on Thursday.
+The U.S. Open champion will play Frenchman Hugo Gaston, who stormed back from a 0-5 second set deficit to beat Spaniard Carlos Alcaraz 6-4 7-5 and reach the quarter-finals.
 Norwegian Casper Ruud crushed American Marcos Giron 6-2 6-1 and will meet German Alexander Zverev in the next round after the latter edged Bulgarian Grigor Dimitrov 7-6 6-7 6-3.

 Poland's Hubert Hurkacz also booked his place in the quarter-finals with a 4-6 7-5 6-2 win over German Dominik Koepfer, improving his chances of qualifying for the Nov.
 14-21 ATP Finals in Turin.
 The season-ending tournament is played between the top eight men's singles players and doubles teams.